elastic/app-search-reference-ui-react/README.md

 own implementation.
 Here are a few places to look to make changes:

 - The styles for the entire project can be found in [src/styles](src/styles).
-  Simple style tweaks changes can be made here, or you could replace these styles with your own.
+  Simple style tweaks can be made here, or you could replace these styles entirely with your own.
 - [src/components](src/components) contains the view templates for components.
 Structural HTML changes can be made here.
 - If you find that you have different data or behavior requirements for